 One would have hoped that, even at this late stage, Watson, Starmer, Blair and the others would have accepted Corbyn’s authority and worked with him to get Labour into power.
 They did the exact opposite, redoubling their efforts to topple him.
 The Blairites finally fell upon the people’s vote campaign and used it as a weapon to drive a wedge between Corbyn and members.
 Blair, Mandelson, Watson and Starmer forced Labour to adopt a second referendum policy which defied the wishes of the 65% of constituencies which voted to leave the EU.

-As the UK is a majoritarian parliamentary democracy it was always obvious that defying a two thirds constituency supermajority would guarantee defeat for Labour at any subsequent general election.
+As the UK is a majoritarian parliamentary democracy it was always obvious that defying a two thirds constituency supermajority in favour of leaving the EU would guarantee defeat for Labour at a subsequent general election.
 Peter Mandelson said he did something every day to undermine Jeremy Corbyn.
 Mandelson was one of the people leading the people’s vote campaign.
-That is what he was doing every day to undermine Corbyn and the Labour Party.
+That is what he was doing every day to undermine Corbyn.

 So, what part did I play in the downfall of Tom Watson?

 On August 4th 2018 Tom Watson was, yet again, vigorously briefing against Labour and attacking the party leader.
 I decided to take action.
 With a little help from my friends I organised the #ResignWatson twitterstorm.
-From concept to launch in 17 hours, the storm invited people to tweet their personal reasons for wanting Tom Watson to resign.
+From concept to launch in 17 hours, the storm invited people to tweet why they wanted Tom Watson to resign.

 The hashtag trended number one worldwide soon after launching on 5th August.
 12,195 unique twitter accounts sent 30,000 tweets in the first hour, the overwhelming majority of them expressing deep dissatisfaction with Watson.
 The general consensus was that he constantly undermined the leader and should be replaced with a deputy who would support Corbyn and enhance Labour’s unity and electability.

-The very next day, on August 6th, Tom Watson made the calls for his resignation headline news by engaging in a flurry of media activity in response to the demand made by thousands of people on twitter for him to stand down.
+The very next day, on August 6th, Tom Watson created headline news by engaging in a flurry of media activity responding to the twitterstorm's demand for him to stand down.

 The final chapter

 On 6th November 2019 Tom Watson announced he was going to resign as Labour deputy leader and would leave office on 12th December.
-I am not suggesting the storms caused Watson’s resignation but I do think it is safe to say that the public demands for his resignation did not help him.
+I am not suggesting the twitterstorms caused Watson’s resignation but I do think it is safe to say that the public demands for his resignation did not help him in any way.
 It is even possible that the widely supported demands for his resignation could have accelerated his departure from politics.

 The objective of the campaign was to force the resignation of Tom Watson.
 Tom Watson resigned, the campaign’s objective was achieved.